pilcrowonpaper/copenhagen/sessions.md

 Applications that maintain sessions for both authenticated and unauthenticated users and reuses the current session when a user signs in, are vulnerable to session fixations attacks.

 Say an application allows the session ID to be sent inside the URL as a query parameter.
-If an attacker shares a link to the sign in page with a session ID included, and the user signs in, the attacker can now impersonate that user with that session ID.
+If an attacker shares a link to the sign in page with a session ID already included and the user signs in, the attacker now has a valid session ID to impersonate that user.
 A similar attack can be done if the application accepts session IDs in forms or cookies, though the latter requires an XSS vulnerability to exploit.

 This can be avoided by only accepting session IDs via cookies and request headers, and always creating a new session when the user signs in.